DanielEmeka2003/Nc/Nc programming language/specification.md

 ##### Precedence

-The layout of the primary expression syntaxes is setup such as to identify the various NPL precedence levels from basic NTPL expressions with the sole ambiguity being `dotBinaryExpression` which would be explained in this section.
-It works by simply making a precedence level into an NTPL function, for example, an `additiveBinaryExpression` has a lower precedence than a  `multiplicativeBinaryExpression` because the LHS and RHS operand call in an `additiveBinaryExpresion` asks for the `multiplicativeBinaryExpression`,  which would be fully syntactically evaluated first, that is collected into an expression, before the additive operators are paired with the `multiplicativeBinaryExpression` operands, that means an expression like so `2 + 5 * 4 - 3 / 6` equals this `2 + (5 * 4) - (4 / 6)`.
+The layout of the primary expressions syntax is setup such as to identify the various NPL precedence levels from basic NTPL expressions with the sole ambiguity being `dotBinaryExpression` which would be clarified in this section.
+It works by simply making a precedence level into an NTPL function and having the lower precedence level NTPL function call the higher precedence level NTPL function, for example, an `additiveBinaryExpression` has a lower precedence than a  `multiplicativeBinaryExpression` because the LHS and RHS operand call in an `additiveBinaryExpresion` asks for the `multiplicativeBinaryExpression`,  which would be fully syntactically evaluated first, that is collected into an expression, before the additive operators are paired with the LHS and RHS `multiplicativeBinaryExpression` operands, that means an expression like so `2 + 5 * 4 - 3 / 6` equals this `2 + (5 * 4) - (4 / 6)`.

 > Note that NPL does not exactly follow the mathematically and conventional programming precedence levels like most programming languages do, this would be further discussed in the high-level construct semantics section.

 The reason as to why it is setup this way was born out of convenience and that convenience later served an essential purpose.
-So, basically, it is convenient to represent and parse for precedence levels in the high-level syntax phase because it is at this phase where the tokens are collected into the various high-level construct syntaxes and instead of only parsing for dumb expressions (_expressions without the arrangement of precedence_), it is just better to parse for both the expressions and their precedence instead of parsing for dumb expressions then deferring precedence arrangement to the high-level construct semantic phase.
-This is only made possible because precedence level parsing has no error consequence, meaning that it does not result in error reporting, it is does, however, result in a logical consequence, that is logical errors in code due to mismatches in precedence levels.
-As for the essential purpose it later grew to serve, the layout of the precedence levels into separate NTPL functions creates an opportunity to ask for certain precedence levels while leaving out some, an example of this is in the constraint application syntax, where a `logicalBinaryExpression` is asked for, thereby hindering the open parsing of the `assignmentBinaryExpression` (_reason for using the `logicalBainryExpression` in the constraint application syntax to ask for expressions is because most other syntaxes, like struct, union, contract, impl and so on, that make use of the constraint application syntax ask for `=` after the expression of the constraint application, so to prevent parsing conflict, `assignmentBinaryExpression` is not asked for openly, rather its immediate higher precedence level is asked for instead, so entry of an `assignmentBinaryExpression` must be done with the `precedenceEntry` which encloses the `assignmentBinaryExpression` thereby preventing parsing conflict_).
+So, basically, it is convenient to represent and parse for precedence levels in the high-level construct syntax phase because it is optimal to parse for the expressions while also arranging them into precedence levels instead of parsing only for dumb expressions (_expressions without the arrangement of precedence_) in the high-level construct syntax phase then deferring precedence arrangement to the high-level construct semantic phase.
+This is only made possible because precedence level parsing has no compiler error consequence, meaning that it does not result in a compiler error, it is does, however, result in a logical error consequence, that is logical errors in code due to mismatches in precedence levels.
+As for the essential purpose it later grew to serve, the layout of the precedence levels into separate NTPL functions creates an opportunity to ask for certain precedence levels while leaving out some, an example of this is in the constraint application syntax, where a `logicalBinaryExpression` is asked for, thereby hindering the open parsing of the `assignmentBinaryExpression` (_reason for using the `logicalBainryExpression` in the constraint application syntax to ask for expressions is because the syntaxes, like struct, union, contract, impl and so on, that make use of the constraint application syntax ask for `=` after the expression of the constraint application, so to prevent parsing conflict, `assignmentBinaryExpression` is not asked for openly, rather its immediate higher precedence level is asked for instead, so entry of an `assignmentBinaryExpression` must be done with the `precedenceEntry` which encloses the `assignmentBinaryExpression` thereby preventing parsing conflict_).

 ###### The Ambiguity of `dotBinaryExpression`